cgabriel5/nodecliac/README.md

 ## Hooks

 Some programs are more complicated than others.
 Take [yarn](https://yarnpkg.com/en/) as an example.
 Its `yarn.acdef` file needs to be modified before parsing to [dynamically add the repos scripts as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run).
 Doing so will require a pre-parsing hook.
-Essentially, before nodecliac does anything it's possible to use a pre-hook script to modify the command's `.acdef` file and CLI input (in-memory) values.
+Essentially, before nodecliac does anything it's possible to use a pre-hook script to modify the command's `acdef` and CLI input values.

 <details><summary>Expand hook section.</summary>

 #### Available hook scripts

 - `hooks/prehook.sh`
-  - Allows for modification of the in-memory `acdef` contents before entering parsing.
-  - Allows for modification of the in-memory CLI input string before entering parsing.
+  - Purpose: `prehook.sh` is _meant_ to modify `acdef` and `cline` variables before running [completion-script](/src/scripts/ac).
+  - **Note**: However, since the hook script is `sourced` into [`connector.sh`](/src/scripts/main/connector.sh) it has _access_ to other [`connector.sh`](/src/scripts/main/connector.sh) variables.
+  - Hook script should be seen as [glue code](https://en.wikipedia.org/wiki/Scripting_language#Glue_languages) intended to run actual logic.
+    - For example, take yarn's [`prehook.sh`](/resources/nodecliac/yarn/hooks/prehook.sh) script.
+The [script](/resources/nodecliac/yarn/hooks/prehook.sh) actually runs a Perl script ([`prehook.pl`](/resources/nodecliac/yarn/hooks/prehook.pl)) which returns the repo's `package.json` `scripts` as well as modified CLI input.
+    - The point here is to use the language _needed for the job_.
+Bash simply _glues_ it together.

 **Note**: Using a hook script might sound involved/off-putting but it's not.
-A hook script is _just a regular shell script_.
+A hook script is _just a regular executable shell script_.
 The script simply has special meaning in the sense that it is used to **hook** into nodecliac to change some variables used for later Bash completion processing.

 #### Making Hook Script

 First create the command's resource `hooks/` directory: `~/.nodecliac/registry/COMMAND-NAME/hooks`.
-All hook scripts will reside in the `COMMAND-NAME/hooks` sub directory.
-For example, yarn's `prehook` script will reside at `~/.nodecliac/registry/yarn/hooks/prehook.sh`.
+All hook scripts reside in the `COMMAND-NAME/hooks` sub directory.
+For example, yarn's `prehook` script is located at `~/.nodecliac/registry/yarn/hooks/prehook.sh`.

 #### Using Hook Script

+This section will continue to use yarn's [`prehook.sh`](/resources/nodecliac/yarn/hooks/prehook.sh) script as an example.

+- [`prehook.sh`](/resources/nodecliac/yarn/hooks/prehook.sh) runs a Perl script ([`prehook.pl`](/resources/nodecliac/yarn/hooks/prehook.pl)) which returns the repo's `package.json` `scripts` as well as modified CLI input.
-This section will continue to use [yarn's prehook script](/resources/nodecliac/yarn/hooks/prehook.sh) as an example. [`/yarn/hooks/prehook.sh`](/resources/nodecliac/yarn/hooks/prehook.sh) runs custom Perl scripts to modify the `.acdef` and the CLI input.
-Since the prehook script is sourced into the main completion script nothing is echoed back to the main script.
-Instead, the `acdef` and `cline` variables get overwritten.
-These new values will then be used by nodecliac to provide Bash completions.
+- [`prehook.sh`](/resources/nodecliac/yarn/hooks/prehook.sh) then modifies the `acdef` and the CLI input.
+- Since the prehook script is sourced into [`connector.sh`](/src/scripts/main/connector.sh) nothing is echoed to script.
+- Instead, the `acdef` and `cline` variables are reset/overwritten.
+- These new values are then used by nodecliac to provide Bash completions.

 **Note**: Perl is used here for quick text processing as doing it in Bash is slow and cumbersome. _However_, use what you _want/need_ to get the job done.
 Hook scripts just _need_ to be executable scripts stored in `~/.nodecliac/registry/COMMAND-NAME/hooks/`.